 Why Image Composition is Important in Photography

-Many people would have clicked images of the Taj Mahal from India.
+Many people have taken photos of Taj Mahal in India.
 But, only some of these images will look interesting to the viewer.
 Do you know why?
 The answer is image composition.

-The photos that look great are composed and captured by the photographer using popular photo composition techniques.
-It will make those images stand out from the rest.
+The photos that look great are composed and captured using popular photo composition techniques, making them unique and compelling.

 Poor vs Good Composition in Photography

-The first image of the Brown-capped Kingfisher is the picture directly from the camera.
-I didn’t get enough time to compose this image on camera since I photographed the bird from a boat.
+The first image of the Brown-capped Kingfisher is directly from the camera.
+I didn’t have enough time to compose this image properly as I photographed the bird from a boat.

-So, the composition is not so good for the actual image.
-Here, centering the subject does not make a good composition.
+So, the composition isn’t great.
+Here, centering the subject does not make for a good composition.
 There are distractions in the scene in the form of branches and leaves on the right side.

 I will give you three good reasons to understand the importance of composition in photography.

-There will be many elements and subjects in the scene.
+There are many elements and subjects in a scene.
 It is the composition of the image that decides what needs to be in the scene.
 It decides the main subject, other supporting subjects, and elements in the scene.

 A good composition will also ensure that there are not too many subjects in the picture, often leading to tension in the frame.